fps/TackleboxModeling.jl/README.md

 - Add the `build/plugin/lv2` directory to your `LV2_PATH` or move the `build/plugin/lv2/tacklebox.lv2` directory to a location on your `LV2_PATH`.

+# Using the plugin

+- Adjust pre/and post gain to your liking
+- Move the model slider between 0 and 1 to switch between the included models
+- Enable 2x oversampling if you so desire by setting the Oversampling control to 1

 # TODOs / Limitations

 - Try oversampling for the non-linearity in the plugin and check whether that alters the sound too much (done: it doesn't.
-Implemented: 2x oversampling in combibation with anti-derivative antialiasing)
+Implemented: 2x oversampling in combination with anti-derivative antialiasing)
 - Implement better model selection in the LV2 plugin
 - Implement noise-free model switching in the LV2 plugin
 - Improve the training code from being a stinking pile of poop to something reusable